YottaDB/YDBDoc/ProgGuide/isv.rst

    -LIST -NOIGNORE
    YDB>ZLINK "A.m"
    YDB>HALT
-   $ echo $gtmcompile
+   $ echo $ydb_compile
    -LIST -LENGTH=56 -SPACE=2

-This example uses the environment variable gtmcompile to set up $ZCOMPILE.
+This example uses the environment variable ydb_compile to set up $ZCOMPILE.
 Then it modifies $ZCOMPILE with the SET command.
 The ZLINK argument specifies a file with a .m extension (type), which forces a compile.
 The compile produces a listing for routine A.m and does not produce an object module if A.m contains compilation errors.
-After YottaDB terminates, the shell command echo $gtmcompile demonstrates that the SET command did not change the environment variable.
+After YottaDB terminates, the shell command echo $ydb_compile demonstrates that the SET command did not change the environment variable.

 -----------------
 $ZCSTATUS